Check If a String Contains Substring, Number & Letter in Bash

 After running the bash expr.sh, you will get the output as shown in this picture.
 You can see that the expr command successfully finds the defined substring, numbers, letters, and special characters.

 The efficiency of this method made it a popular text-parsing tool.
 It is a widely used technique to check the contents of the string or text files.
 You can check complex patterns like email addresses, and urls with this regular expression method.
 For complex searches, it can be a bit slower.
 However, everyone feels comfortable using this well-structured text-processing kit.
-Let’s know the procedure about how to use it:
+Check the bash script to know how to use regex

 #!/bin/bash